collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

    by plone.app.blocks in step 5 below.

 C. Replace all dynamic tile ids with the concrete tile ids to be rendered.
-   This transforms our dynamicmosaic page layout template containing tile slots, into a concrete plone.app.blocks page layout with concrete tile ids.
+   Because this step occurs *after* the panel merging (4. above) it affects all tile slots, whether defined in the page layout or in the site layout.

+   The injected data-tile ids will then be expanded into the actual tile renderings in step 5. below.

-   ---/ dynamicmosaic specific ---
+.:.   ---/ dynamicmosaic specific ---

 5. Resolve and obtain tiles.
 A tile is a placeholder element in the page